 The company has taken advantage of the exemption in FRS 102.1.12(b) Reduced disclosures for subsidiaries.
-A statement of cashflows has not been prepared as the company is a member of a group where the parent, AT&T Inc., prepares publicly available consolidated financial statements and the company is included in the consolidation (see note 14).
+A statement of cashflows has not been prepared as the company was a member of a group where the parent, AT&T Inc., prepared publicly available consolidated financial statements and the company was included in the consolidation (see note 14).

-Notes to the Financial Statements for the Year Ended 31 December 2020 (continued)
+Notes to the Financial Statements for the Year Ended 31 December 2021 (continued)